sipmann/sipmann.github.io/content/sqlserver_block_login_by_time_pt.md

 Slug: blocking-user-on-sql-server-based-on-schedule
 Author: Maurício Camargo Sipmann
 Email: sipmann@gmail.com
-Description: How to block a SQL Server user based on a schedule using the SQL Server Agent and a Table that holds the user and the blocking time.
+Description: Como bloquear um usuáriodo SQL Server baseando-se em uma tabela de horários utilizando o SQL Server Agent.
 Lang: pt
 Status: Draft

-Ok, some time ago, I've posted about how you can set limits to connections on SQL Server using the [Resource Governor](https://www.sipmann.com/limiting-connection-resources-sql-server.html#.X6Cz8IhKhPY).
-But what if you can't use it?
+Ok, algum tempo atrás, eu postei sobre como você pode impor limites às conexões do SQL Server utilizando o [Resource Governor](https://www.sipmann.com/limiting-connection-resources-sql-server.html#.X6Cz8IhKhPY).
+Mas e se você não pode utilizar ele?
 You always can blog logins using a login trigger, but I don't like the idea of having selects running on every login.
 So I came across with a solution using a stored procedure, a table and the Agent.

 The main idea is, store the time that a user must be blocked and using the Agent, disable or enable the user.
 Bellow you can see the table (the table is in Portuguese, but I have a few comment blocks to help you).